earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R/ndvi-hist-1.png" title="histogram" alt="histogram" width="90%" />

-## Export raster
+## Export Raster
-When you are done, you may want to export your rasters so you could use them in QGIS or ArcGIS or share them with your colleagues.
+When you are done, you may want to export your rasters so you can use them in QGIS or ArcGIS or share them with your colleagues.
 To do this you use the `writeRaster()` function.